 Ranking every Brazil No.9 since Ronaldo: Adriano, Jesus, Richarlison

-One cool Tuesday evening in June 2011, Ronaldo bid a fond farewell to the Selecao with a final 15-minute cameo during a friendly with Romania in Sao Paulo.
+It was as recent as June 2011 that Ronaldo bid farewell to the Selecao with a final 15-minute cameo during a friendly with Romania in Sao Paulo.

 The Brazilian was a far cry from his O Fenomeno peak by that point, with his last appearance for the national team coming five years previous.